South Carolina CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 • A maximum of 10 hours in a single day

-Over three years, six hours must be in ethics, with at least 2 being in South Carolina Rules and Regulations.
+Over 3 years, 6 hours must be in ethics, with at least 2 being in South Carolina Rules and Regulations.
 Note that new licensees (who have never been licensed in another state) are exempt from the ethics CPE requirement for the three-year reporting period in which they are licensed.
 Licensees can carry over up to 20 credit hours of CPE each year (with some exceptions), and must retain their CPE hours earned for five years.

 South Carolina CPA Exam: Dates, Score Release, and Scheduling

-The Uniform CPA Exam is held year-round, allowing candidates to schedule the exam based on their preferences.
+The Uniform CPA Exam is administered year-round, allowing candidates to schedule the exam at their convenience.
 Check out the CPA Exam score release dates to know when you can expect your scores.
-Here's a step-by-step guide to applying for and scheduling your CPA Exam:

-4. Exam Scheduling With Prometric
+Exam Section Scheduling

 Reach your goals with the course that’s raising the bar in CPA Exam preparation.